-Any students or parents who have questions or would like to discuss the Student Code of Conduct, PBL or the process around restorative practices are encouraged to speak with the class teacher or make an appointment to meet with the principal.
+Any students or parents who have questions or would like to discuss the Student Code of Conduct or PBL are encouraged to speak with the class teacher or make an appointment to meet with the principal.

 School-wide Expectations

 Staff at Cooktown P-12 State School are committed to delivering a high quality of education for every student, and believe all adults in the school, whether visiting or working at the school, should meet the same school-wide expectations in place for our students.
 Our core school-wide expectations are Learning, Respect and Safety.